beeedge/device-plugin-framework/README.md

 Don't modify the files under proto and shared.
 Functions are all realized in plugin/main.go. main.go file shows how to use plugin functions.
-And put and get function is for test.
+Put and get function is for test.
-HOW-TO-USE show how to build the plugin.
+HOW-TO-USE shows how to build the plugin.